 When you use a balance board, don’t forget to bend your knees as you move from side to side or back and forth.
 By bending your knees, you’ll be able to gain better balance and confidence.

 As you become more comfortable with your balance board, you can increase the intensity and find your comfort zone.

 How many calories does standing on a balance board burn?

 A balance board may not replace a dedicated workout, but rather it’ll be part of your overall health and exercise routine.
-When incorporated into your work life, it can have even greater impacts to your well being, both mentally and physically.
+When incorporated into your work life, it can have even greater impacts on your well-being, both mentally and physically.

-Though it’s true that some balance board activities can burn some serious calories, if you’re primarily using this with your standing desk, you may not be burning as many calories as you may see other people burning.
+Though some balance board activities can indeed burn some serious calories, if you’re primarily using this with your standing desk, you may not be burning as many calories as you may see other people burning.

 In general, standing burns more calories than sitting.
 Standing alone can help you burn up to 200 calories.
 While sitting will only burn about 130 calories.